mmcamargo/data-architecture-interface/README.md

 ## License

-This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This repository is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).